DataDog/dd-trace-rb/docs/GettingStarted.md

 #### Using the Unix socket adapter

-The `UnixSocket` adapter submits traces using `Net::HTTP` over Unix socket.
+The `:unix` adapter submits traces using `Net::HTTP` over Unix socket.

 To use, first configure your trace agent to listen by Unix socket, then configure the tracer with: